nurlanov-zh/so3_log_map/README.md

 1. The approximation up to precision $||x||^2$ (||x|| < 1e-1) works for all vectors, except the case when $\log(R \boxplus x)$ changes the sign of $\log(R)$

 ### Use case: ceres approximation
+1. Checked the correctness of derived analytical Jacobians comparing them against autodifferentiated Jacobians of corresponding extended log maps.
+2. Showed the issue with the baseline implementation of log map when optimizing pose-graph with large initial residuals (with angles close to \pi).

 ## Requirements
 Libraries used: